tscomm99/purple-team-workshop-2025-01/splunk_correlation_search_examples.md

 | table _time, raw, score, EventCategory, host
 | collect index=notables_endpoint_hackingtool
 ```

-Once in place, a simple correlation search becomes "easy"
+Once the events are aggregated, a simple correlation search becomes "easy" and can be adapted to longer time periods
+- for the last 1h? (taking into account the delays due to ingestion and other pipelines)
+- for the last 24h?
+- for the last 7d?
+- # of entities per search?
+- # of different searches per entity?
+- # of events per entity?

 ```
 index="notables_endpoint_hackingtool"
 | stats count AS CountNotable, sum(score) AS Score, dc(EventCategory) AS CountCategories by orig_host